 - 1. Consent forms: these will be stored for a minimum of 3 years after the end of the research project. - 2.
-Video-recordings of feedback meetings will be stored for as long as is needed to inform the development of the procedures.
-This may include informing the development of scripts for training videos for school staff.
-This means the video files may still be needed beyond the end of the study.
-If this is the case, retention will be reviewed on a 6-month basis, and destroyed 1 year after the end of the research project, if not before. - 3.
-Audio-recordings of interviews and discussion groups audio-recording will be stored until recordings have been transcribed, and transcriptions thoroughly checked.
-This means that audio files will be destroyed by the end of the study. - 4.
+Audio-recordings of interviews and discussion groups Audio-recording will be stored until recordings have been transcribed, and transcriptions thoroughly checked.
+This means that audio files will be destroyed by the end of the study. - 3.
 At the end of the project, we may invite you sign up to a mailing list for families and schools interested in receiving invitations to provide input on future related studies.
-We will retain contact details for parents and schools who give us permission to do so for this purpose. - 5.
-Families who take part in the online intervention will be given the option to have ongoing access to the website for a period of 2 years, and personal data will be stored for as long as a parent/carer retains access to the online programme.
-Families who are offered the online intervention will be provided with more information about how long we store your personal data, prior to agreeing to take part in the intervention.
+We will retain contact details for parents and schools who give us permission to do so for this purpose.